-1. Coordinate and provide all documents to the grants manager.
+- 1. Coordinate and provide all documents to the grants manager.
 All hard files will be maintained in the Grants Department.

-- 2. The Grants Department will organize the grants in the following format in a three ring binder:
+- 2. The Grants Department will organize the grants in the following format in a threering binder:

 - Application

 - Award/agreement documents

-- Financial information vouchers, invoices, receipts, canceled checks and payment request forms
+- Financial information vouchers, invoices, receipts, canceled checks and payment request forms.

 - Reports

 - Correspondence

 - Procurement information bid specifications and competitive bids

 - Equipment inventory list/maintenance

 - Reports

 - Other files required by funder

-The grants file will be created and maintained by the Grants Department.
+The grants file (both hard and electronic) will be created and maintained by the Grants Department.
 The grants manager will determine what items and documents need to be in the file and will monitor the file to the degree needed to maintain grant compliance and good management.
-The grants manager will complete all financial and performance reporting requirements for each grant file with coordination from department heads.
+The grants manager will complete all financial and performance-reporting requirements for each grant file with coordination from department heads.

-Upon the end of the financial activity for a particular grant, the grant file will be reviewed by the grants manager to determine what, if any, closeout requirements, record retention policies, additional programmatic information or other actions or requirements may be required.
+Upon the end of the financial activity for a particular grant, the grants manager determines what, if any, closeout requirements, record retention policies, additional programmatic information or other actions or requirements may be required will review the grant file.
 Upon completion of these actions, the grants file will be retained by the Grants Department until the file is transferred to the County Clerks Record Center for permanent storage until disposal.
 The Grants Department will maintain all electronic copies of the grant files.